 Takeda's management mission is to "strive towards better health for people worldwide through leading innovation in medicine."
 In line with this mission, Takeda is working to establish a management framework befitting a world-class pharmaceutical company that operates on a global scale.
 We are strengthening internal controls, including rigorous compliance and risk management, and establishing a structure to facilitate rapid decision-making that is sound and transparent.
 Through these initiatives, we will further enhance our corporate governance, thereby maximizing corporate value.

 At Takeda, the Board of Directors determines the fundamental policies for the Group, and management and business operations are then conducted in accordance with their decisions.
-Transparency of the Board of Directors is achieved through audits conducted by corporate auditors.
-Moreover, as management tasks continue to diversify, the company shall establish Takeda Executive Team that consists of members who manage and supervise each function of Takeda Group under President and Chief Executive Officer, and also establish Business Review Committee (which is responsible for general management matters), Product Review Committee (which is responsible for R&D and products related matters), and Audit, Risk and Compliance Committee (which is responsible for internal audit, risk management and compliance matters) that review important matters to ensure systems whereby faster and more flexible work execution and deeper cooperation among the various functions take place.
+Transparency of the Board of Directors is achieved through audits conducted by Audit and Supervisory Committee.
+Moreover, as management tasks continue to diversify, the company shall establish Takeda Executive Team that consists of members who manage and supervise each function of Takeda Group under President and Chief Executive Officer, and also establish Business Review Committee (which is responsible for general management matters), Portfolio Review Committee (which is responsible for R&D and products related matters), and Audit, Risk and Compliance Committee (which is responsible for internal audit, risk management and compliance matters) that review important matters to ensure systems whereby faster and more flexible work execution and deeper cooperation among the various functions take place.

 Any risks we may face in the course of global business operations are managed by the personnel responsible for risk management in each function within the relevant domain.
 We therefore have set a system in place to prevent or mitigate risks, according to their degree and nature.